ppaltsokas/virtual-me-chatbot-v2/README.md

 - **View** images and documentation from your projects
 - **Download** your CV directly

-The chatbot reads your actual project PDFs, markdown files, and personal info, so it can give real answers about your work—not generic responses.
+The chatbot reads your actual project PDFs, markdown files, and personal info, so it can give real answers about your work, not generic responses.

 > **Fun fact:** The AI was trained on my actual assignments, project reports, and personal summary.
 It's like having a digital version of me that remembers everything I've worked on!